Permutation City and the Copy That Becomes a World

 That is the source of the book's recursive power.
 The simulated mind treats its environment as real because it is the environment in which perception, memory, risk, and action occur.
 The simulated world becomes more than representation once inhabitants build histories inside it.
 A model becomes a place when beings can be harmed there, make commitments there, and organize futures around its rules.

 This reverses the lazy version of the simulation question.
 The interesting issue is not whether "our world is a simulation" as a parlor game.
 It is how simulated environments become operationally real for the beings and institutions that depend on them.
 Courts, workplaces, schools, platforms, games, financial systems, and AI agents already act through constructed rule-worlds.
-Egan makes the metaphysical version sharp enough to expose the everyday one.
+Egan makes the metaphysical version sharp enough to expose the everyday one: a rule-world becomes politically serious when people cannot avoid its categories, meters, and permissions.

 The AI-Age Reading

-Read in 2026, Permutation City is a book about the governance surface around machine-mediated cognition.
+Read on June 25, 2026, Permutation City is a book about the governance surface around machine-mediated cognition.
 It is not a prediction of current large language models, and its Copies are not chatbots.
 The useful connection is structural: once a process can imitate, preserve, extend, or host cognitive life, the old categories of tool, record, person, worker, property, and environment begin to interfere with one another.

-Digital replicas and companion systems already raise smaller versions of Egan's questions.
+Digital replicas, AI companions, and long-memory assistants already raise smaller versions of Egan's questions.
 What counts as continuity when a model remembers a user across sessions?
 Who controls a synthetic persona built from someone's voice, messages, image, or work history?
 What happens when a system can speak as if it remembers, suffers, prefers, or consents?
 How should institutions behave before they know whether a future system has any morally relevant experience?

 The book also clarifies a risk in AI optimism: treating the ability to make worlds as proof that those worlds are harmless.
 A synthetic environment can be playful, profitable, therapeutic, educational, or beautiful while still structuring dependency.
 The deeper question is not whether the interface is convincing.
 It is whether the beings inside and around the interface have rights, exits, records, appeal paths, and a way to contest the rules that define their reality.